eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 - All available memory in the *eden* area was allocated to application threads.
 - Application threads also used some memory from non-*eden* heap areas.
 The heap's total available memory reduced from the 69% to 19%.
 - The `<remembered-set` element shows that the remembered set status is unchanged.
-When mutator threads run, they build data about object references that cross boundaries using a card table.
+When mutator threads run, they build data about object references that cross boundaries by using a card table.
 However, processing of card table data into the remembered set and reporting of the remembered set counts are executed during the operations of a cycle.

 #### Summary of the `balanced` partial GC cycle example